Frequently Asked Questions

 If you are looking to become an airline/professional pilot, most companies are going to require that you hold a bachelor’s degree.
 The degree does not have to be in aviation, it can help make you stand out from other candidates.
 If you are interested in getting a degree in aviation, we are partnered with the Vermont Technical College to provide flight training from Private-Multi-Instructor to CFII.
 If you already hold a degree or are not interested in obtaining a degree at this time, we offer both part 61 and 141 flight training to our students.

-Check out the program now: Vermont Technical College Professional Pilot Technology Program
+Check out the program now: Vermont State University Professional Pilot Technology Program

 Yes.
 While you can take flying lessons at any age, a student pilot must be no younger than 16 to solo and at least 17 to be eligible for a Private Pilot Certificate.
 There is no upper limit for age, provided the pilot routinely renews his or her medical certificate.